caigwatkin/caigwatkin.github.io/resume.md

 Cai is a highly capable full-stack software engineer with a range of transferable and specialised skills from years of experience with cloud-based, global-scale products.
 Their motivation as an engineer is turning hopes into reality, whilst as a colleague their motivation is connection, collaboration, and creativity.
-Nurturing a growth mindset means they are always learning and optimising their ways of working to get the best results in high-change environments.
+Cai is always looking to learn and improve, continuously optimising their ways of working to get the best results in high-change environments.
-Cai strives to be an asset to any team they work with, always ready to volunteer their efforts in delivering on shared goals and excited to get involved.

 ## Proven skills and transferrable proficiencies

 - Software engineering.
   - Cai has consistently delivered value by engineering software solutions using cloud-based, highly integrated API development and modern, flexible UI development.
-  - Working with a range of software engineering languages, frameworks, and integrations (some of which are listed below) means that even the most specialised learnings have been retained as transferrable knowledge that speeds up the delivery of all software solutions.
   - Various languages: Golang, JavaScript, HTML/CSS, bash, Python, Java, YAML, etc.
   - Various frameworks/standards: React, TypeScript, Web Components, REST/RPC/OpenAPI, infrastructure as code, TDD, CI/CD, OAuth, etc.
   - Various cloud products: GCP (Cloud Run, Cloud Tasks, Pub/Sub, Cloud KMS, etc.), Twilio, SendGrid, etc.